Quantile Treatment Effects in Regression Kink Designs: Identification: the Main Result

-We model the random vector $(Y,D,X,U,V): (\Omega^x, \mathscr{F}^x, \mathds{P}^x) \rightarrow \mathscr{Y} \times \mathscr{D} \times \mathscr{X} \times \mathscr{U} \times \mathscr{V}$ through the following causal structure, where $\mathscr{Y} \subset \mathbb{R}$, $\mathscr{D} = \{0,1\}$, $\mathscr{X} \subset \mathbb{R}$, $\mathscr{U} \subset \mathbb{R}^{d_U}$ for $d_U \in \mathbb{N}$, and $\mathscr{V} \subset \mathbb{R}$.
+We model the random vector $(Y,D,X,U,V):(\Omega^{x},\mathscr{F}^{x},\mathds{P}^{x})\rightarrow\mathscr{Y}\times\mathscr{D}\times\mathscr{X}\times \mathscr{U}\times\mathscr{V}$ through the following causal structure, where $\mathscr{Y}\subset\mathbb{R}$, $\mathscr{D}=\{0,1\}$, $\mathscr{X}\subset\mathbb{R}$, $\mathscr{U}\subset\mathbb{R}^{d_{U}}$ for $d_{U}\in\mathbb{N}$, and $\mathscr{V}\subset\mathbb{R}$.

-In (\ref{eq:y}), the outcome variable $Y$ is produced through $g$ by a binary treatment variable $D$, a continuous running variable or assignment variable $X$, and miscellaneous factors $U$.
-We let $Y^d = g(d,X,U)$ denote the potential outcome random variable that an individual with attributes $(X,U)$ would produce under each hypothetical treatment choice $d \in \{0,1\}$.
-The actual treatment choice $D$ is determined by $X$ and $V$ through the threshold crossing model (\ref{eq:d}).
+In equation (\ref{eq:y}), the outcome variable $Y$ is produced through function $g$ by a binary treatment variable $D$, a continuous running variable or assignment variable $X$, and miscellaneous factors $U$.
+We let $Y^{d}=g(d,X,U)$ denote the potential outcome random variable that an individual with attributes $(X,U)$ would produce under each hypothetical treatment choice $d\in\{0,1\}$.
+The actual treatment choice $D$ is determined by $X$ and $V$ through the threshold-crossing model (\ref{eq:d}).
 A researcher observes the joint distribution of $Y$, $D$, and $X$.
 However, a researcher cannot observe $U$ or $V$.
 We do \textit{not} impose any statistical independence condition in this model.
-In particular, we do \textit{not} assume statistical independence between $X$ and $(U,V)$.
+Therefore, existing methods for instrumental variable quantile regression \citep[e.g.,][]{chernozhukov_hansen2005} will not apply here.
+In particular, we do \textit{not} assume statistical independence between the running variable $X$ and the unobservables $(U,V)$.
 Instead, we make the following assumption of the regression kink design (RKD).